88-degrees/Book-of-Changes/appendix02s2.md

 I hardly understand the conclusion of paragraph 1.
 My translation of it is according to the view of [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi), if I rightly understand that.

-Paragraph 2.
+[Paragraph 2](#p-337).
 It is by such sincerity that the mind is affected, -- that is, the mind of the ruler occupying line 5.

-###### p.
-337

 Line 3 has a correlate in 6, which is weak, and as it were out of the game.
 The light in 3 moreover is hidden.
 Hence the symbolism; and through the blindness of its subject his hurt, which unfits him to be employed.